-HCC delivers \$3.77M relief aid
+HCC delivers \$3.77M in relief aid to students

 HOLYOKE - Just when they might need it most, students at Holyoke Community College are getting a holiday gift from the college totaling \$3.77 million.

 The money is part of CARES Act pandemic relief funds provided by the federal government.